-Code Response Item: S031382 C orrect Response 10 Refers to condensation or freezing (or equivalent).
+Code Response Item: S031382 Co Correct Response 10 Refers to condensation or freezing (or equivalent).
 Examples: It freezes.
 It condenses.
 Condensation.
 It condenses and turns into rain.
-11 Mentions cloud formation or a form of precipitation (e.g., rain, snow, fog, etc.).Examples:The water vapor changes to rain.
+11 Mentions cloud formation or a form of precipitation (e.g., rain, snow, fog, etc.).
+Examples: The water vapor changes to rain.
 It changes to snow.
 Water vapor turns into clouds.
 It rises into the clouds and becomes rain droplets.
 It turns foggy.
 It rains.
 19 Other correct Examples: It falls to the ground.
-In correct Response 70 Mentions only that the water becomes cold.
-[No mention of a change of state or precipitation.]
-Examples: The water vapor becomes cold.
-Its temperature drops.
+Inc correct Response 70 Mentions only that the water becomes cold.
+[No mention of the water vapor becomes cold.]
+Its temperature drops. ion of a change of state or precipitation.]
 71 Mentions only that water vapor rises (or similar).
 [No mention of condensation or precipitation.]
 Example: The water vapor will rise on a hot day.
 79 Other incorrect (including crossed out/erased, stray marks, illegible, or off task).
 Example: It disappears.
-N onresponse 99 Blank
+No Non-response Non-response 99 Blank